 After some excellent liveaboard experiences in Komodo, Indonesia and the Similan Islands in Thailand, I knew I wanted a repeat.
 Enter Rags II which ended up being an excellent choice for a liveaboard trip through the Coron Wrecks and Apo Reef.

-Though I was initially afraid that the hurricane might have damaged these reefs to the point of ruining the diving experience, I was glad to see that the damage was minimal.
+Though I was initially afraid that the typhoon might have damaged these reefs to the point of ruining the diving experience, I was glad to see that the damage was minimal.

 The diving itself was excellent, giving me a chance to do around 10 wreck dives, which is something I had very little experience with prior.